ambigi/Java-Platformer/README.md

 Spikes are deadly traps that cause instant death upon contact.
 Players must avoid them at all costs.
 Player jumping over spikes:

-**Enemies**:

-Various enemies appear throughout the levels, each with different behaviors and attacks.
-Use your power attack or navigate carefully to deal with them.
-Encountering and defeating enemies:

-**Breakable Barrels**:

-Break barrels and boxes using the power attack to uncover hidden potions or other items.
-Breaking a box to reveal potions:

 **Potions**:

 Potions can be found throughout levels or hidden in breakable objects.
 They restore health when collected.